apache/camel-website/README.md

 To build the website go to the project root directory and run:

-    $ yarn install # needed only once, or if dependencies change
     $ yarn build   # to perform the build